 Further information and disclaimer

 This guide cannot cover every personal circumstance.
 It does not cover all ill health retirement benefits nor rights that apply to those whose rights are subject to a pension sharing order following divorce or dissolution of a civil partnership.
-Nor does it cover rights that apply to a limited number of employees eg those whose total pension benefits exceed the lifetime allowance (£1,073,100 million in 2020/21, or those to whom protected rights apply.
+Nor does it cover rights that apply to a limited number of employees eg those whose total pension benefits exceed the lifetime allowance (currently £1,073,100 million), or those to whom protected rights apply.

 In the event of any dispute over your pension benefits the appropriate legislation will prevail.
 This guide does not confer any contractual or statutory rights and is provided for information purposes only.